meejah/magic-wormhole-protocols/dilated-file-transfer.md

 The filesnames in `files` MAY include path separators, which MUST always be `/` (even on non-unix systems).
 To be clear: any path separator MUST be a `/`.
 The filenames in `files` MUST NOT include `..`.

+For clarity: **any** referance to a file outside of ``base`` is a protocol error and MUST cause an immediate rejection of the entire Offer.

 For example: